 Finding a Functional Medicine Doctor Who Specializes in Your Condition

+When you’re looking for a functional medicine doctor who specializes in a particular condition, start in your local area with a general Google search.
+You may or may not find a good few options easily.
 Here’s a quick step-by-step process for how you might narrow your search when looking for an integrative or functional medicine doctor:

-- Google integrative and functional medicine doctors in your area.
-If you live in a city with lots of neighboring towns, be sure to try searching in some of the areas near you.
+- Google integrative and functional medicine doctors in your area: If you live in a city with lots of neighboring towns, be sure to try searching in some of the areas near you.
 For example, I’m located in Louisville, CO which is close to both Boulder and Denver.
-If you live in the Denver area be sure to check: Boulder, Aurora, Centennial and more.
+If you live in the Denver area be sure to check: Boulder, Aurora, Centennial, and more.

-- Do a search based on your condition.
-If you have a condition, search in your area but also beyond.
+- Do a search based on your condition: If you have a condition, search in your area but also beyond.
 Sometimes it’s worth it to travel a bit if it means you’ll find someone who specializes in your condition.

-- Check reviews.
-Once you find a couple of doctors you’re interested in, check for any reviews available.
+- Check reviews: Once you find a couple of doctors you’re interested in, be sure to check for any reviews by searching the specific doctor’s name.

-- Possibly more affordable – Sometimes telemedicine is actually more affordable because it doesn’t require office time and it makes visits more efficient.
+- Possibly more affordable: Sometimes telemedicine is actually more affordable because it doesn’t require office time and it makes visits more efficient.

 Resources for Finding an Integrative and Functional Medicine Doctor

-- American Academy of Anti-Aging Medicine
+- **American Academy of Anti Aging Medicine (a4m)

-- American College for Advancement in Medicine
+- **American College for Advancement in Medicine (ACAM)

 * These statements have not been evaluated by the Food and Drug Administration.
 The product mentioned in this article are not intended to diagnose, treat, cure, or prevent any disease.
 The information in this article is not intended to replace any recommendations or relationship with your physician.
 Please review references sited at end of article for scientific support of any claims made.